Kuldeep0127/Blockchain-based-Crowdfunding/README.md

 # Blockchain-based-Crowdfunding
 Overview
 The Blockchain-Powered Online Crowdfunding Platform is a decentralized application (DApp) designed to help campaign organizers securely raise funds.
 By leveraging the Ethereum blockchain, this platform ensures that all transactions are transparent, immutable, and governed by smart contracts.
-Contributions are managed securely and are only released when specific conditions are met.
-This solution is ideal for entrepreneurs, innovators, and non-profit organizations seeking financial support while maintaining complete transparency and control over the fundraising process.
+Contributions are managed securely and are only released when specific conditions are met.This solution is ideal for entrepreneurs, innovators, and non-profit organizations seeking financial support while maintaining complete transparency and control over the fundraising process.

 Key Features
 Decentralized System: All transactions and funds are managed through Ethereum smart contracts, guaranteeing security and transparency.